 My photography journey began the summer right before high school, when I visited Korea to see my grandparents.
 Looking through their old belongings, I found a point-and-shoot film camera from the 90s, and I have been taking photos ever since.

-I prefer to take photos on 35mm film, but I also use a DSLR for traveling or events where I need to take more pictures.
-I take mostly street and landscape photography, but I would like to get into portraiture.
+I prefer to take photos on 35mm film for a slow and deliberate creation process, but I also use a digital camera for long trips or social events.
+I take mostly street, landscape, and portraiture.

-Being influenced by my cultural background and upbringing, I am also interested in East Asian Calligraphy.
-I originally learned from my grandfather, who has a lot of pieces around his house, and reads and writes frequently.
+Being influenced by my culture and upbringing, I am also interested in East Asian calligraphy.
+I originally learned to write from my grandfather, who has a lot of pieces around his house.

-Growing up in Korea also made me a big baseball fan, and I still continue to watch KBO (Korean Baseball Organization) games today.
-Somehow, I also gathered enough courage to try out for the school baseball team in my Junior year, jumping into a new sport without any prior experience.
-It has been one of my best decisions in high school so far, to try something completely foreign and unfamiliar.
-I also casually lift.
+Growing up in Korea also made me a big baseball fan, and I continue to watch KBO (Korean Baseball Organization) games today.
+I also gathered enough courage to try out for the school baseball team in my Junior year, jumping into a new sport without any prior experience.
+It has been one of my best decisions in high school so far to try something completely foreign and unfamiliar.

 Some other things I like and other pictures of me: